Leaderboard rewards

 Open the target touchpoint and add the reward to Performance Rewards for that game.

-This is the step that makes the ranking reward active for that game.
+This step makes the ranking reward active for that game.

 Save and validate